kamilbeehus/eachOneTeachOne/README.md

 # Each One Teach One

-Each one, Teach one is a social web platform that allows users to exchange knowledge based on their skills and interests.
+Each one Teach one is a social web platform that allows users to exchange knowledge based on their skills and interests.
 Each individual becomes both the teacher and the student.

 ## Table of Contents